9 WAYS TO BE MORE SUSTAINABLE AT HOME

 Speak with people in your community or inner circle about why you’re passionate about nature and environmental justice, join climate protests like Fridays for the Future, support groups or coalitions who lean on power in numbers to affect change, or simply share your own positive actions with friends and family to spark their curiosity.

 7. GREEN UP YOUR DIET

 The food you eat every day has a huge impact on the planet.
+Adopting a sustainable dietcan go a long way.
 Opting for organic, supporting local farmers, and phasing out or at least lowering your consumption of meat will absolutely make a difference.
 It is also important to reduce food waste: try meal planning to streamline your shopping — and compost whatever you don’t use.

 8. LEARN YOUR LOCAL RECYCLING RULES

 Waste guidelines can be confusing, so reach out to your local waste treatment facility to find out exactly what they accept.
 You can also check our tips on How to Recycle, and be surprised to learn some things you’ve been dutifully tossing in the bin (i.e. yogurt cups) get incinerated or baled and sent to third world countries.